jurios/laravel-i18n-docs/source/docs/installation.md

 ```
 php artisan i18n:install
 ```

-During the process, it will ask for a `locale reference` in order to create your `fallback locale`.

 As the sync process has been called, a new file should be generated in `resources/lang/{fallback_locale}.json` with all the texts found.
 As `laravel i18n` only works with JSON files,